 Nature breaks the “bad‑luck” narrative by giving you something predictable and steady—fresh air, open space, and a change of scenery that resets your mood.
 Green spaces are also tied to renewal and growth, which makes them an easy symbolic choice if you want the day to feel lucky rather than ominous.

-We recommend these FREE nature walks (but you can always near you):
+We recommend these FREE nature walks (but you can always find one near you):